seanTsmith/field-service/README.md

 - fields all limited in length by default clipping of attribute bug
 - change field service to bowen

-LATER
-===
-- new go to edit with no ID and blank all shizzle
-- backup database automatically?
-- Multi-line notes
-- windows 10 / David's computer
-- password loaded from config
-- server needs to do something different if mongodb not loaded
-- customer view with null crashes
-- model loosing attributes when put getmodel or putmodel done (bug in lib)
-- invoice.attributes[2] refs are shit
-- invoice.set('ServiceDate', new Date(invoice.get('ServiceDate'))); // todo fix
-- Update MongoDB and loggin fails - fix deprected (new is xxx.sort())

 Call utility locate and provide:
     - address, city, county and cross street